• Skip to primary navigation

 • 1 Large Onion (finely chopped)

-• ⅛ teaspoon Salt (or to taste)
+• tsp Salt (or to taste)

-• 1 tablespoon Crayfish (optional)
+• 1 Tbsp Crayfish (optional)

-• 1 tablespoon Pepper-soup spice*
+• 1 Tbsp Pepper-soup spice*

-• 2 tablespoon Palm oil (optional)
+• 2 Tbsp Palm oil (optional)

 • 2-3 Scent leaves (nchianwu) ( finely chopped I had run out of Scent leaves so I used Parsley flakes)